 Jen draws on over 30 years of experience crafting legal solutions to employment challenges.
 Her clients include large and small businesses and executives.
 She advises technology, financial services, publishing, retail, professional services, and health care companies seeking regulatory, litigation, and compliance advice.
 Her employment practice includes counseling clients regarding wage and hour compliance and trial practice, with a focus on class actions, trade secrets and employment mobility disputes, and disputes arising from the employment relationship.
 While Jen is a zealous advocate in the courtroom, she relishes finding solutions for her clients as they navigate the manner in which the employment relationship impacts their business and personal lives.

 Jen is a faculty member and advisor to The Honor Foundation, a non-profit organization that assists Navy Seals and other armed services special operators transition from military service to the private sector.
-She is a Co-Chair of San Diego’s Workplace Equity & Civility Initiative, an initiative launched as a proactive and productive community response to the #MeToo movement that is facilitated by The Lawyers Club of San Diego.
-She is also Co- Chair of the San Diego 2020 Women on Boards Leadership Committee.
-She was named as one of San Diego's Top Influential Women for 2020 and among the Top 50 Influential Leaders in 2018 by the San Diego Daily Transcript and frequently writes about employment topics.
-You can follow her Corporate Divorce Series and other thought pieces on LinkedIn here.
+She was until recently the Co-Chair of San Diego’s Workplace Equity & Civility Initiative, an initiative launched as a proactive and productive community response to the #MeToo movement that is facilitated by The Lawyers Club of San Diego.
+She is Co-Chair of the San Diego 50/50 Women on Boards Leadership Committee.

 Her recent publications and speaking engagements include: